-A separate document listing curriculum specifications for each subject area has been developed and will serve as an addendum to this plan.
+An addendum to the reopening plan document listing curriculum specifications for each subject area has been developed.

 Instructional Models

 The District's reopening plan provides for a program that includes regular substantive interaction between teachers and students whether delivered in-person, remotely or through a hybrid model of instruction.
 All instruction will be developed so that whether delivered in-person, remotely or through a hybrid model due to a local, state school closure, there will be clear opportunities for instruction that are accessible to all students.
 Such opportunities will be aligned with state standards and include routine scheduled times for students to interact and seek feedback and support from their teachers.